 Country Selection: With the Essentials you can choose three and with the Essentials Pro even six countries out of 27 – and the list of countries is not completed yet and will grow steadily.
 Click here to have a look at the current list of countries.

 Please consider that you have to choose three different countries (or six when you bought the Essentials Pro) from the dropdown menu, before you are able to save the settings.
 You always can change the search engines to the first day of the next month after you saved your current changes.

 Next to the settings is a direct link to our frequently asked questions.

 Also in the right upper corner you can choose the language with the flags.
 Right now, the Essentials can be used in German, English, French and Spanish.

 The Navigation helps you to open the different features of the Research area.
-There are six different features:
+There are five different features:

 1.2 Data Area

 The real work will be done in the data area, where we organized the KPI’s (Key Performance Indicators), graphs and charts from the most to the least important.
 Each element is interactive and offers you a help-function, which is reachable by clicking on the “+”-icon in the right top corner.
 Additionally, by clicking on the icon it is possible to export your data as CSV- or XLSX-files.